The finitistic dimension of a triangulated category: Introduction

 Let us consider the category of perfect complexes over a noetherian scheme.
 A recent result of Neeman characterises the existence of bounded t-structures \cite{Ne2022}, confirming a conjecture of Antieau, Gepner, and Heller \cite{AGH2019}.
 This requires the scheme to be of finite dimension, and an analysis of the proof reveals that there is an analogue of this theorem in a non-commutative setting.
 It turns out that the condition on the scheme to be of finite dimension translates into the finiteness of the finitistic dimension.
 Thus a unified proof requires a definition of finitistic dimension for triangulated categories, and this is precisely what this paper offers.
 That there is such a concept is not surprising, because it is well known that the finiteness of the finitistic dimension of a ring is a derived invariant, even though the integer values of this dimension in a derived equivalence class may differ \cite{PX2009}.

 The purpose of this note is to describe the finiteness of the finitistic dimension of a ring as a property of the triangulated category of perfect complexes.
 To this end we introduce for any triangulated category its finitistic dimension.
 This is in the spirit of Rouquier's dimension \cite{Ro2008}; for a wide class of rings its finiteness characterises regularity.
 Note that we focus on the small finitistic dimension.
-For the big finitistic dimension and a characterisation of its finiteness via the unbounded derived category we refer to recent work of Rickard \cite{Ri2019}.
+The big finitistic dimension is discussed in an appendix, where it is shown that its finiteness is an invariant of the category of perfect complexes.
+This requires that the ring is an Artin algebra and it is based on recent work of Rickard \cite{Ri2019}.

+For another definition of finitistic dimension for triangulated categories we refer to \cite{BCMPZ2024}; this is much closer to what is needed for the existence of bounded t-structures.